 - Sense of choking

 These symptoms can feel terrifying and even immobilize you.
 The very good news is these symptoms can be improved and even resolved with treatment.

-Start by seeing a doctor to make sure your anxiety isn’t caused by a medical condition, like low blood sugar, asthma, or a thyroid problem.
+While there is an anxiety disorder test you can take as a starting point, it’s good to check in with a doctor first to make sure your symptoms of anxiety aren’t caused by a medical condition, like low blood sugar, asthma, or a thyroid problem.
 Your anxiety could also be caused by medication or herbal supplements you’re taking.
 Once external causes have been ruled out, the next step is to book an appointment with a therapist who has experience treating anxiety disorders.

-Many anxiety symptoms can be reduced with lifestyle modifications.
-These tips can help you find routine and comfort in your day-to-day life:
+Unfortunately, you can’t prevent an anxiety disorder.
+But, you can prevent symptoms to help you better cope with anxiety disorders.
+These tips can help you find routine and comfort in your day-to-day life.

-- Exercise regularly.
-Working out helps your body release endorphins, which improve your mood while lowering stress hormones, like cortisol.
-On most days you should aim for about 30 minutes of aerobic exercise.
+Working out helps your body release endorphins, which improve your mood while lowering stress hormones like cortisol.
+On most days, you should aim for about 30 minutes of aerobic exercise.
 But, even five minutes of exercise can have positive effects.

-- Get enough sleep.
-Try to get 7-9 hours of quality sleep every night, as sleep deprivation can fuel anxious feelings and thoughts.
+Try to get seven to nine hours of quality sleep every night, as sleep deprivation can fuel anxious feelings and thoughts.

 The sad thing about anxiety is it can lead you to skip fun activities.
 While avoidance can provide temporary relief, a better way of dealing with an anxiety disorder is to seek treatment.
 Many people with anxiety disorders also suffer from depression, as anxiety and depression often appear together in patients.
 Treatment can make a big difference.